scoresvideos

 • Accuracy, precision, recall, and F1-score are commonly used metrics for evaluating text classification tasks

-• techniques (k-fold cross-validation) can be used to assess the generalization performance of the models trained on different feature representations
+• Cross-validation techniques (k-fold cross-validation) can be used to assess the generalization performance of the models trained on different feature representations

 • Comparing the performance of different feature extraction techniques on a held-out test set can provide insights into their effectiveness for the given task